lindawangg/COVID-Net/README.md

 **Recording to webinar on [How we built COVID-Net in 7 days with Gensynth](https://darwinai.news/fny)**

+**Update 05/26/2020:** For a detailed description of the methodology behind COVID-Net based deep neural networks for geographic extent and opacity extent scoring of chest X-rays for SARS-CoV-2 lung disease severity, see the paper [here](https://arxiv.org/abs/2005.12855)
 **Update 05/13/2020:** We released 3 new models, COVIDNet-CXR3-A, COVIDNet-CXR3-B, COVIDNet-CXR3-C, which were trained on a new COVIDx dataset with both PA and AP X-Rays.
 The results are now based on a test set containing 100 COVID-19 samples.\
 **Update 04/16/2020:** If you have questions, please check the new [FAQ](docs/FAQ.md) page first.